aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 ```

 ## Conclusion
-Coroutines are a very good way to achieve [asynchonous programming with kotlin][4].
+Coroutines are a very good way to achieve [asynchronous programming with kotlin][4].
 The following is an (over)simplified diagram of coroutines structure while keeping in mind each `Element` *is* a `CoroutineContext` by its own:

 <div class="text-center">